sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/13_c-exports/c-exports.md

 ### glue_register_window

-Registers a window simultaneously as a Glue42 Window and as a Glue42 application in the Glue42 environment.
+Registers a window simultaneously as a Glue42 Window and as a Glue42 app in the Glue42 environment.
 Can be the main or a child window of your app.

 *Signature:*